//this is the mailchimp popup form //ShareThis code for sharing images

 5. Virtual Gift Cards for E-commerce Platforms

-One of the things that became harder to do during lockdown was grocery shopping and shopping for any other amenities required in the home.
-One solution to this was to shop online from e-commerce stores like Amazon.
-This saves people from commuting to and from grocery stores and malls to buy things.
+One thing that has become the norm after the pandemic is shopping online from e-commerce stores like Amazon, as is saves people from commuting to and from grocery stores and malls to buy things.

-You have to mind which employees you give this to though, as some employees might not find this gift personal enough.
-One solution to this is to give gift cards to places that you know that employee likes to go to.
-For instance, you could get your health and wellness conscious employees gift cards to Whole Foods or Wegmans.
+You have to mind which employees you give this to, though, as some employees might not find this gift personal enough.
+One solution to this is to give gift cards for work-from-home workers to places that you know they like to go to.
+For instance, you could get your health and wellness-conscious employees gift cards to Whole Foods or Wegmans.

-As we said, all the gifts on this list are virtua.
-However, if you’d like to go the extra mile, there are ways in which you can send physical goods to your remote employees, while foregoing the hassle of shipping them yourself.
+As we said, all the gift ideas on this list are virtual.
+However, if you’d like to go the extra mile, there are ways in which you can send physical goods to your remote employees while foregoing the hassle of shipping them yourself.
 Take the example of AwardCo.
 They have an integration with Amazon Business, so employees can redeem their rewards for any product listed on the eCommerce giant.
 You can send all kinds of things like:

 • Home appliances and electronics like power banks and portable hard drives